San7o/hive-operator/README.md

 and instruct them to log accesses to files.
-More specifically, the eBPF program will log calls to the kernel funcion `inode_persmission` which is called every time a process checks the permissions of an inode, which, for example, can happen when opening or reading a file.
+More specifically, the eBPF program will log calls to the kernel funcion `inode_persmission` which is called every time a process checks the permissions of an inode.
+This happens, for example, when opening or reading a file.
 The distributed nature of kubernetes clusters makes the design of the application more challenging, this repository explains the design considerations and proposes a possible solution.